dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 ## Overview

 This repository contains a solution to the [CAMELYON16](https://camelyon16.grand-challenge.org/Home/) challenge.
-The goal of this challenge was to develop an algorithm to detect cancer in digital slides of lymph node tissue.
+The goal of this challenge is to develop an algorithm to detect cancer in digital slides of lymph node tissue.

 ## Motivation